-By this time, African Americans in the South had seen little improvement in their economic and social status, and the vigorous efforts of white supremacist forces throughout the region, such as the Ku Klux Klan, the White League, and the Red Shirts, had undone the political gains they had made.
+By this time, African Americans in the South had seen a slight improvement in their economic and social status, and the vigorous efforts of white supremacist forces throughout the region, such as the Ku Klux Klan, the White League, and the Red Shirts, had undone the political gains they had made.
 White southerners continued to cling to the notion that non-whites were inherently inferior to whites and were committed to the survival of plantation agriculture through intimidation and the passing of Jim Crow laws that revived the principles of the 1865 and 1866 Black Codes.

-Though more than 130,000 blacks were registered to vote in Louisiana in 1896, only 1,342 were on the roles in 1904.
+Though more than 130,000 blacks were registered to vote in Louisiana in 1896, only 1,342 were in the roles in 1904.
 By 1910, all Southern states had excluded blacks from voting.

 The U.S. Supreme Court was inclined to agree with these segregation policies and set the stage for Jim Crow Laws with several of its decisions.
-In 1883, the Supreme Court declared the Civil Rights Act of 1875 unconstitutional and ruled that the 14th Amendment did not prohibit individuals and private organizations from discriminating on the basis of race.
+In 1883, the Supreme Court declared the Civil Rights Act of 1875 unconstitutional and ruled that the 14th Amendment did not prohibit individuals and private organizations from discriminating based on race.
 In 1896, the U.S. Supreme Court upheld a lower court’s decision of “separate but equal” accommodations in the Plessy v.
 Ferguson case, ruling that racial segregation was constitutional.
 This paved the way for more racial segregation.

-Segregation was often maintained by uniformed law enforcement, but at other times, was enforced by armed white mobs and violent attacks by anonymous vigilantes.
+Segregation was often maintained by uniformed law enforcement, but at other times, it was enforced by armed white mobs and violent attacks by anonymous vigilantes.
 Some African Americans resisted these restrictions with public advocacy, political activism, and individual self-defense.
 However, many more moved away from the south in what became known as the Great Migration, only to discover that they also faced discrimination in the northern states.
 From Delaware to California, many cities and states also imposed legal punishments on people for consorting with members of another race.
 The most common types of laws forbade intermarriage and ordered business owners and public institutions to keep their black and white clientele separated.
-Discrimination in the north also existed in private covenants in leases in housing, bank lending practices, and employment-preferences, including labor-union practices.
+Discrimination in the north also existed in private covenants in leases in housing, bank lending practices, and employment preferences, including labor-union practices.

 By 1915, the strength of Jim Crow Laws was slowly eroding.
 In 1915 the Supreme Court in Guinn v.
-United States, ruled that an Oklahoma law that denied the right to vote to some citizens was unconstitutional.
+United States ruled that an Oklahoma law that denied the right to vote to some citizens was unconstitutional.
 In 1917, in Buchanan V. Warley, the Court upheld that a Louisville, Kentucky law could not require residential segregation.